|Spartanburg Regional Healthcare System rank:15424 ||Follow | Edit or Claim |

 |101 East Wood Street Spartanburg, SC 29303||All LCs were approved!|

 Spartanburg Regional Healthcare System has filed 4 labor condition applications for H1B visa and 4 labor certifications for green card between fiscal year 2011 and 2013.
 Spartanburg Regional Healthcare System was ranked 15424 among all visa sponsors.
 Please note that 0 LCA for H1B Visa and 0 LC for green card have been denied or withdrawn during the same period.

 Spartanburg Regional Healthcare System had filed 19 LCAs and 2 LCs between fiscal year 2001 and 2010.
 Click here to view filing history

-Note: Above table reports Labor Condition Application(LCA) and Labor Certification(LC) filed by Spartanburg Regional Healthcare System for H1B visa and green card.
+Note: Before Spartanburg Regional Healthcare System can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
+Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by Spartanburg Regional Healthcare System.
 The data only indicates the number of applications filed by Spartanburg Regional Healthcare System.
 It does not mean that Spartanburg Regional Healthcare System actually got the visa and hired the workers.

 Department of Labor(DOL) typically certifies more than 3 times the number of foreign work requests than the number of H1B visas issued by USCIS.
 So there is no one to one relationship between the number of workers certified by the DOL and the number of H1B work visas issued by the United States Citizenship and Immigration Services (USCIS).